-The Russian-Ukrainian war will have major economic and political repercussions.
+The Russian-Ukrainian war will have major economic and political repercussions for years to come.
 In this note, we focus on the war's economic short and long term implications on the African economy.
-This conflict comes at very arduous context, where Africa is still struggling to set its economy on the recovery path, amid global inflationary pressures and highly uncertain context.
-While natural resources countries, especially energy exporters, are sensing opportunities from the crisis, other countries such as Morocco, will be hardly hit by a double whammy of soaring energy and food prices.
-This will add to their external imbalances and concerns about inflation persistence and the path of their public debt.
+The conflict comes as Africa is still struggling to set its economy on the recovery path, amid global inflationary pressures and volatile financial and commodity markets.
+While energy exporters will gain from the crisis, others such as Morocco, will be hit hard by soaring energy and food prices.
+This will add to their external imbalances, and concerns about rising prices and the path of public debt.